cromlyngames/stos-valley/README.md

 Done:
 basic monster drawing

-Done:
 basic random monster maker

-Done:
 Culler on the monster maker that reports any bad designs

-Done:
-export looper to allow ten (or more) examples to be drawn in one operation
+export looper to allow user specced number of  examples to be drawn in one operation

-Done:
-Detail eye, mouth
+Details added for eye, mouth, claws

 TODO:

-Detail drawing: fangs, horns, claws, stripes
+Detail drawing: fangs, horns, stripes

-Detail culler
+Detail culler - eg if mouth lower than toes kill it.

 powers drawing: fire, ice, elec, light, dark, poison